Healthcare Payments Data Program: Voluntary Submitters

 Healthcare Payments Data Program (HPD) Overview

 The HPD is California’s all payer claims database (APCD), a resource that compiles data on health care services in California to increase transparency and inform policy.
-An overview of the HPD and a broad set of FAQs are available on HCAI’s website addressing topics including timeline, types of data and format, stakeholder engagement, privacy and security, and access to HPD data.
+An overview of the HPD Program is available on HCAI’s website addressing topics including timeline, types of data and format, stakeholder engagement, privacy and security, and access to HPD data.
 Resources for data submitters are also available.

 HPD Program Goals